Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 The Latopie Lake Loop

-Below: 2.38 miles South of Sonora Pass you will climb towards a gap along the branch of Leavitt's crest-line running East and West.
-Great views South and East open up from the gap.
-At your feet to the South you will see Latopie Lake nestled in a few hundred yards below the line of the trail.
+Below: 2.38 miles South of Sonora Pass we climb towards a gap along a spur of Leavitt's crest-line running East and West.
+Great views to the North-Northeast and South-Southeast open up from this gap.
+At our feet to the South we see Latopie Lake nestled in a few hundred yards below the line of the trail.

-The mileage and elevations below reflect the route down from the unmarked Latopie Lake Junction to Latopie Lake, and then back around to the PCT South of Latopie Lake.
+The mileage and elevations below reflect the route down from the unmarked Latopie Lake Junction to Latopie Lake, and then back to the PCT via a cross-country hike South of Latopie Lake.

 This is marked as the "Latopie Loop" on the 30 minute backpacking map.

-In the past I prefered the Latopie Loop to the Pacific Crest Trail through here due to the poor trail quality of the PCT as it crossed a massive ridge of very unstable talus above Latopie Lake.
-And I've spent many first nights of a trip at Latopie.
-In recent years the Stanislaus National Forest has been breaking up this old nasty scree-trail section of the Pacific Crest Trail that loops around Latopie Lake into a nicely bedded trail.
+In the past I preferred the Latopie Loop to the Pacific Crest Trail through here due to the poor trail quality of the PCT as it crossed a massive ridge of very sharp unstable talus above Latopie Lake.
+And, I've spent many first nights of trips at Latopie Lake.
+In recent years the Stanislaus National Forest has broken up this old nasty scree-trail section of the Pacific Crest Trail that loops around and above Latopie Lake into a very nicely bedded trail.

-That's a lot of hard work, and my thanks go out to the trail crews who did the hard work to break up all of this high altitude skree to ease our way through this beautiful landscape.
+That's a lot of hard work with sledgehammers, and my thanks go out to the trail crews who did the hard work to break up all of this high altitude skree into a well-packed gravel walkway easing our way through this beautiful, but difficult, landscape.

-If you decide to have lunch or camp at Latopie Lake, you don't have to backtrack back up to the PCT the same way you came down to it.
-If you continue down and South past the lake a short distance, and work Southwest along a short cross country route, you will navigate yourself back to the Pacific Crest Trail at the point where the PCT passes through the gap dividing the Leavitt Lake basin from the Kennedy Lake valley.
+In any case, if we decide to have lunch or camp at Latopie Lake we don't have to backtrack back up to the PCT the same way we came down to it.
+Continuing a bit down and a bit South a short distance past Latopie Lake brings us to a hanging valley that we can work our way Southwest into for a short cross country route back up to the Pacific Crest Trail.
+We rejoin the PCT at the top of this hanging valley where the PCT passes onto the South Flank of Leavitt Peak through the gap dividing the Leavitt Lake basin from the Kennedy Lake valley.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx